eKoopmans/html2pdf.js/README.md

 ### Pull requests

 If you want to create a new feature or bugfix, please feel free to fork and submit a pull request!
-Use the [`develop`](/eKoopmans/html2pdf/tree/develop) branch, which features the latest development, and make changes to `/src/` rather than directly to `/dist/`.
+Create a fork, branch off of `master`, and make changes to the `/src/` files (rather than directly to `/dist/`).
 You can test your changes by rebuilding with `npm run build`.

 ## Credits